Borders are those lines on maps that tell us where one place’s authority starts and where another stops.

 Sounds simple, right?
 But borders have caused a lot of trouble throughout history, mainly because people keep trying (and often succeeding) to change them through things like declaring independence for a certain part of a country or by seizing bits of someone else’s country.

-Seen any of the recentish news stories about Catalonia (the part of Spain that declared independence last October, only for Spain to say nuh-uh) or Crimea (that bit of Ukraine Russia took over in 2014 and said was theirs now)?
+Seen any of the recentish news stories about Catalonia (the part of Spain that declared independence in October 2017, only for Spain to say nuh-uh) or Crimea (that bit of Ukraine Russia took over in 2014 and said was theirs now)?
 They’re modern examples of how people can disagree about where borders start and stop.

 Yeah, yeah, nice geography lesson.
 WTF has that got to do with economics?